ccv5ccv5/sfml-project/README.md

 ---
 ### Current Plan ###

-Follow the tutorial of Box2D (linked above)
+- Follow the tutorial of Box2D (linked above)
+  - Also read through this [post](http://buildnewgames.com/2d-platformer-character-movement/) on character movement

 #### Goals of Current Plan ####